beingudtech-16/buzz_app/README.md

-# TikTok Clone
+# BUZZ app

-A Tiktok App- Works on Android & iOS!
+A Buzz app Works on Android & iOS!

 ## Features
 - Authentication with Email & Password